 They say travel makes you appreciate your home the best.
 You come back with new eyes and see your own space in a new light.
 Come back to the comfort of things known to you.
 Enjoy the carefree company of people who are a part of your life.
 You come back to the space that is your own little corner of the world.

 Each traveler has things that they miss when they are traveling.
 There are those small comfort zones that call them back.
 Sometimes coming back is like taking a pause between two trips.
-In fact, I am writing this story after just coming back from a trip to Uttar Pradesh while preparing for another 2 week trip in next few days.
+In fact, I am writing this story after just coming back from a trip to Uttar Pradesh while preparing for another 2 week trip in the next few days.

 Some of the things that I miss when I am away:

 Meri Wali Chai

 Chai or tea has precisely four ingredients – water, tea leaves, sugar & milk.
 But, no two people like the same type of tea.
 Everyone likes their own proportions of the 4 ingredients.
-Not just the ingredients are in right proportion, but it should be served at the right temperature.
+Not just the ingredients are in the right proportion, but it should be served at the right temperature.
 Some people even like to have it in their own cup.

 I like my tea strong, hot and with minimum sugar & milk.
 This is not what you get on the road.
 Lately, milk used in roadside shops has started giving me an upset stomach.
 Now, I switch to black tea or green tea on the road.
 In the hotels, I prepare my tea using tea bags and milk powder.
 It is not bad, but it can never match the brew I make at home.